clearbluejar/ghidriff/README.md

 ## Implementations

 There are currently 3 differs, which display the evolution of diffing for the project.

 1. [GhidraSimpleDiff](simple_diff.py) - A simple diff finding implementation.
 "Simple" as in it relies mostly on known symbols to find the differences between functions.
-2. [GhidraStructualGraphDiff](ghidra_diff_engine/structural_graph_diff.py) - A slight more advanced differ, begining to perform some more advanced hashing (such as )
+2. [GhidraStructualGraphDiff](ghidra_diff_engine/structural_graph_diff.py) - A slightly more advanced differ, begining to perform some more advanced hashing (such as Halvar's Structural Graph Comparison)
-3. [VersionTrackingDiff]
+3. [VersionTrackingDiff](ghidra_diff_engine/version_tracking_diff.py) - The latest differ, with several [correlators](ghidra_diff_engine/correlators.py) (an algorithm used to score specific associations based on code, program flow, or any observable aspect of comparison) for function matching. **This one is fast.**

+Each implementation leverags the base class, and implements `find_changes`.
+Let's take a look at the `VersionTrackingDiff`

 ### Ghidra Version Tracking Differ